“Do everything in love.” 1 Corinthians 16:14

 We follow a two-year Collective Worship programme.
 Each half term, we celebrate a new Christian Value.
 We also follow the church calendar and we celebrate in St Helen’s Church through seasonal services. led by Church clergy, members of the local community, staff and pupils of the school.

 On a Monday we come together for a hymn practise.
-We meet as a whole school for acts of worship on a Tuesday and Wednesday and on Thursdays the children lead the worship.
+We meet as a whole school for acts of worship on a Tuesday and Wednesday and on a Thursday a church leader leads worship.
 On a Friday we come together for Celebration Worship.
+Across the week opportunities are given for pupils to led Collective Worship.

 Children have many places in school where they can go to reflect quietly.
 We have a reflection area where children can spend time quietly.
 We have a prayer board where children can place prayers they have written to be shared during Friday achievement assembly.